 But insuring more than one car can quickly add up.
-To cut costs, consider insurance companies like Elephant who provide discounts for insuring more than one car.
+To help you cut costs, we’ve created discounts for drivers who are insuring more than one car.
 Depending on which state you live in, you could save up to 20 or 30 percent on your car insurance just by insuring more than one car.

 Elephant also offers a Multi-Car discount for drivers like you who deserve a break on their car insurance.
 And since you have more than just your car insure, Elephant also offers a Multi-Policy discount when you combine homeowners or renters insurance with your auto policy.

 Cars are expensive to upkeep, but a necessity for most of us to get through our day.
 Whether you have an older car or one that is brand new, there are certain things you can keep an eye on to maintain your car’s condition and save you a few bucks along the way.

 Each car’s make and model can vary when it comes to the type of maintenance and care that it may need to keep it running and out of the repair shop.
 Before doing anything to your car, it’s important to reference your owner’s manual when considering the type of maintenance or work it may need.
 Other than keeping your insurance costs low, here are a few other ways you can keep your car affordable.

 There are two types of oil: regular and synthetic.
 It’s important that you know what oil your car takes to properly care for it.
 Each car is different when it comes to knowing exactly when to change the oil, but the average for conventional oil is around 7,500-10,000 miles.
 If your car carries synthetic or a blend of synthetic oil, you are in luck!
 Those types of cars can last up to 15,000 miles between oil changes.
 Not only is it wasteful to change your oil more frequently, it also can get expensive.